Startling Facts on Falling Down the Stairs you Need to Know

 7. Startling Facts on Falling...

-Watch your step before you tread onto a staircase, as you don’t know what surprise it will have for you.
-This is not just a warning but something we must always adhere to.
+Watch your step before you tread onto a staircase, as you don’t know what surprise awaits.
+This is not just a warning, but something we must always keep in mind.
 Statistics record that falling down the stairs is the second most prominent cause of injuries after motor vehicle accidents in the United States.

 The NCBI noted that

-• Around 1 million people are getting treated in the emergency room for a fall down the stairs per annum.
+• Around 1 million people are getting treated in the emergency room for a fall down the stairs per year.

-• Sprains and strains are the most common injury falling down stairs, and soft tissue injuries and fractures follow closely.
+• Sprains and strains are the most common injuries, and soft tissue injuries and fractures follow closely.

 • Younger children and older adults sustained more injuries.